Education

 UNILAG Grading System | How To Calculate Aggregrate Score

-UNILAG grading system for undergraduate admission has been one thing many students who are seeking admission into the school wants to know about.
-Not only this, fresh students are also curious to know the school grade point and how to calculate Grade Point Aggregate (GPA).
+UNILAG grading system for undergraduate admission has been one thing many students who are seeking admission into the school want to know about.
+Not only this, fresh students are also curious to know the school grade points and how to calculate Grade Point Aggregate (GPA).

-This article is written to answer all the above issues in a way to get prospective students and fresher know more about the school.
+This article is written to answer all the above issues in a way to get prospective students and freshers to know more about the school.

-Before I going to the major aim of the article, I will like to intimate you with some information about University Of Lagos.
+Before I go to the major aim of the article, I would like to provide you with some information about the University Of Lagos.
 UNILAG was established in 1962 and presently has 12 faculties which include Arts, Basic Medical Sciences, Clinical Sciences, Engineering, Law, Pharmacy, Social Sciences, Science, Environmental Sciences, Education, Dental Sciences, and Business Administration.

 Now to the major aim of this post “UNILAG Grading System”.
-I will first discuss how to calculate your aggregrate score for you to stand a chance of gaining admission into the school.
+I will first discuss how to calculate your aggregate score for you to stand a chance of gaining admission into the school.

 Recommended: How to gain admission into University of Lagos